 If you are visiting a Public Computer Center (PCC) and experience problems, immediately report them to the Site Manager.

 Public Computer Center Site Managers, if your PCC is unable to connect to the Internet, contact your Internet Service Provider (ISP).
-However, for non-Internet related issues (hardware, software or settings issues), please contact viNGN PCC Manager Anita Davis at (340) 715-8581 x2244 or email email@example.com.
+However, for non-Internet related issues that you cannot resolve on your own (hardware, software or settings issues), please contact viNGN Community Outreach Manager Anita Davis at (340) 715-8581 x2244 or email firstname.lastname@example.org.

 Some background history on viNGN